Performing Arts Courses

 Classes I & II

 This course covers the many aspects of improvisation, such as quick and thorough thinking on one’s feet; creating believable characters; the use of subtext, concentration, imagination, and observation in short and long-form non-scripted scenes; working cooperatively with an ensemble and audience; creating truthful relationships; and the use of the body and voice as communicative instruments.
-Through participating in class activities, attending two off-campus shows, and performing in public, students will become more spontaneous, trusting, and cooperative performers.
+Students will become more spontaneous, trusting, and cooperative performers by participating in class activities, attending two off-campus shows, and performing in public.
 (Permission of the department chair is required.)

 Advanced Drama: Musical Theatre